Yep, you read that right. The story of Paul Bunyan has a critical lesson for building a successful business.

 The town adopted the baby and named him Paul Bunyan.
 They fed him, and clothed him, and raised him.
 And he grew.
 And grew.
 And grew.
 And grew… (you get the point).

-One day he got his hands on a double-blade axe, and that started his career as a lumberjack.
+One day he got his hands on a double-bladed axe, and that started his career as a lumberjack.
 Since Paul was so big, he could chop trees down with a single swing of his axe.
-Naturally he dominated the trade in his area and started to move west.
+Naturally, he dominated the trade in his area and started to move west.